russellballestrini/russell.ballestrini.net/content/2017-11-09-i-work-remote-the-road-to-remote-part-1.rst

-I Work From Home: The Road to Remote (Chapter 1)
+I Work From Home: The Road to Remote (part 1)
 ################################################

 :author: Russell Ballestrini
-:slug: i-work-from-home-the-road-to-remote-chapter-1
+:slug: i-work-from-home-the-road-to-remote-part-1
 :date: 2017-11-09 09:51
 :tags: guide
 :status: published

 **NOTE**: This is a work in progress but I wanted to ship it in this state to force me to continue working on it.

 So you have made up your mind, you want to work from home.
 The first step to attaining this goal is to make it a priority.